Academic Year 2018-2019

 - inform in writing the supervisor, the professor(s) organizing the seminar and the administrative assistant responsible for that seminar

 - Other Departmental Seminars offer up-to-date views on current debates about methodology and the major historiographical trends.
 They are often co-taught and rotate in time.
-In academic year 2018-2019 these will be offered: Gender and Sexuality, International History, Global History, Intellectual and Cultural History, History and Social Sciences.
+In academic year 2018-2019 the following will be offered: Gender and Sexuality, International History, Global History, Intellectual and Cultural History, History and Social Sciences.

-- Research Seminars address more specific themes which are at the crossroad of professors’ and researchers’ interests.
+- Research Seminars address more specific themes that are at the crossroad of professors’ and researchers’ interests.

-- They can be offered in 10 two-hour sessions once a week over one term or in the form of a block seminar (in blocks of two/four days).
+- They are offered in 10 two-hour sessions once a week over one term or in the form of a block seminar (in blocks of two/four days).